SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 <span style="font-size:1.2em;font-weight:bold;">6️⃣⚠️ Systematic Theologians (Indoctrinators When Pushing 'isms)</span>
 - Systematic Theology, though often well-intentioned, is inherently human (man-made) and thus susceptible to errors.
 It can introduce flawed frameworks, rigid interpretations, and foster sectarianism.
 This has led to the proliferation of various doctrinal *'isms* (such as Calvinism, Arminianism, and [Chaferanism](https://sevenshepherd.github.io/free-grace-theology/)) and has been a significant factor in causing divisions within the Christian community.
-- If a non-sectarian, inter-denominational, and  soteriologically & Eschatologically agnostic systematic theology were created, that didn't indoctrinate believers into one of the aforementioned *'isms* described above.
+- If a non-sectarian, inter-denominational, and soteriologically & eschatologically agnostic systematic theology were created, that didn't indoctrinate believers into one of the aforementioned *'isms* described above.
 I would hold it in high regard.
 If such a work existed, and contained hundreds of scholars, it would still be number 6 on this list but would be much preferable to what exists currently.
 - [Call No Man Your Teacher](https://sevenshepherd.github.io/call-no-man-your-teacher/)

 <!-- - Sound doctrine is the prescribed baseline you need, not the man-made wisdom of Systematic Theology (1 Cor 2:13; 1Cor 1:20-21 NLT; 1Tim 4:1). -->